Wargamer-Senpai/TS5-Theme-Manager/README.md

 ***1**: The Silent Updater Ignores everything, except for the compatible files, currently these themes are: CleanSpeak, Colorfull, Windows 11 inspired, AnimeSpeak and LoLSpeak.
-If you want your theme added just PM me on TS5 or in the forum, then i can add your theme to the source code.
+If you want your theme added just PM me on TS5,in the forum or make an issue, then i can add your theme to the source code.